DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/size/size.md

 ---

-Alternatively, you can style the widget's container using CSS:
+Alternatively, you can style the UI component's container using CSS:

 ---
 ##### jQuery